Choosing an MGB Engine

 Engine Capacity

-All our MGB engines are fitted with liners, this increases bhp and reliability.
+All our road MGB engines are fitted with liners, this increases bhp and reliability.

 Cylinder Head and Camshaft